ghga-de/ghga-metadata-schema/docs/schema_markdown/Experiment_experiment_method.md

 # Slot: experiment_method

-The alias of one or more Experiment Methods that are associated with this Experiment.
+The alias of the Experiment Method that is associated with this Experiment.

 URI: [GHGA:Experiment_experiment_method](https://w3id.org/GHGA/Experiment_experiment_method)